-- On the following pages; standing orders, or sections thereof, displayed in bold type shall not be ignored or substantively amended unless there are changes to the legislation from which they arise. - References to "Chairman" and "Vice-chairman", in the context of meetings of the whole Council, shall mean "Mayor" and "Deputy Mayor" respectively.
-References to gender are non-specific - "Person" or "persons" for the purpose of clarity, mention of person or persons in the Standing Orders shall mean anyone attending the meeting whether they are councillors, members of the public or members of the press.
+- On the following pages; standing orders, or sections thereof, displayed in bold type shall not be ignored or substantively amended unless there are changes to the legislation from which they arise. - References to "Chair of Council" and "Vice-chair of Council", in the context of meetings of the whole Council, shall mean "Mayor" and "Deputy Mayor" respectively.
+References to gender are non-specific. - "Person" or "persons" for the purpose of clarity, mention of person or persons in the Standing Orders shall mean anyone attending the meeting whether they are councillors, members of the public or members of the press.
 The context of the Standing Order clause shall dictate which of the type(s) of attendee is/are being specifically referenced.